Ambidexterity: Writing

-In India's Singrauli district there is a unique ambidextrous school named Veena Vandini School in Budhela village, where students are taught to write simultaneously with both hands.
+In India's Singrauli district there is a unique ambidextrous school named Veena Vadini School in Budhela village, where students are taught to write simultaneously with both hands.

 Sports

 Baseball

-Ambidexterity is highly prized in the sport of baseball.
-"Switch hitting" is the most common phenomenon, and is highly prized because a batter usually has a higher statistical chance of successfully hitting the baseball when it is thrown by an opposite-handed pitcher.
-Therefore, an ambidextrous hitter can bat from whichever side is more advantageous to them in that situation.
-Pete Rose, who had more hits than anyone else in the history of Major League Baseball, was a switch hitter.
+Ambidexterity is advantageous in the sport of baseball, most commonly seen in hitters.
+A "switch hitter" is highly prized because a batter is more likely to hit the ball successfully if they bat with the opposite hand to the pitcher's throwing hand.
+An ambidextrous hitter can gain this advantage, against both right and left-handed pitchers.
+Pete Rose, the record holder for most hits in Major League Baseball, was a switch hitter.

-Switch pitchers, comparatively rare in contrast to switch hitters, also exist.
+Switch pitchers are comparatively rare in contrast to switch hitters.
 Tony Mullane won 284 games in the 19th century.
 Elton Chamberlain and Larry Corcoran were also notable ambidextrous pitchers.
 In the 20th century, Greg A. Harris was the only major league pitcher to pitch with both his left and his right arm.
 A natural right-hander, by 1986 he could throw well enough with his left hand that he felt capable of pitching with either hand in a game.
 Harris was not allowed to throw left-handed in a regular-season game until September 1995 in the penultimate game of his career.
 Against the Cincinnati Reds in the ninth inning, Harris (then a member of the Montreal Expos) retired Reggie Sanders pitching right-handed, then switched to his left hand for the next two hitters, Hal Morris and Ed Taubensee, who both batted left-handed.
 Harris walked Morris but got Taubensee to ground out.
 He then went back to his right hand to retire Bret Boone to end the inning.

-In the 21st century there is only one major league pitcher, Pat Venditte of the Seattle Mariners, who regularly pitches with both arms.
+In the 21st century there is only one major league pitcher, Pat Venditte of the Seattle Mariners, who regularly pitched with both arms.
 Venditte became the 21st century's first switch pitcher in the major leagues with his debut on June 5, 2015, against the Boston Red Sox, pitching two innings, allowing only one hit and recording five outs right-handed and one out left-handed.
 During his career, an eponymous "Venditte Rule" was created restricting the ability of a pitcher to change arms in the middle of an at-bat.